1

 Fresh Corn & Avocado Dip

-I alter my sister's recipe by adding finely chopped jalapeno for a little heat.
-This is a different way of serving corn as a dip that can be made ahead of time and refrigerated until serving. —Pat Roberts, Thornton, Ontario
+I alter my sister's recipe by adding a finely chopped jalapeno pepper for a little heat.
+This tasty dip can be made ahead of time and refrigerated until serving. —Pat Roberts, Thornton, Ontario

 Grilled Brats with Sriracha Mayo